 The titles are a little unusual—how do you come up with them?

-I happen to be a fan of William Shakespeare.
-The title of both the first and second books come from lines in Shakespearean plays.
+I’ve always been a great fan of William Shakespeare.
+The titles of all books come from lines in Shakespearean plays.
 Quite coincidentally, both of the first two book titles represent lines from the play Macbeth.
+When I settled on the name for the third book, Cold Comfort, I was thinking of Act 4 of The Taming of the Shrew, where the phrase is found.
+But “cold comfort” is also found in King John.
 I chose this method of titling the books as a small unifying theme for the series and using lines from Shakespeare as titles in the Malone novels will continue over the life of the series.

 How many books will the series have?

 That’s not really knowable at this point.
-At the outset, I’ve made a long-term commitment to the Malone series.
+We’re three books in now.
+At the outset, I made a long-term commitment to the Malone series.
 However, I will continually reevaluate as time goes on.
-I really enjoy writing these books and I’m very happy with the character Malone.
-But of course, the point is that people find the books enjoyable to read.
+I really enjoy writing these books and I’m very happy with the character Malone as well as his supporting cast of characters.
+But of course, the point is that people buy the books and find them entertaining and enjoyable to read.
 For now, I’ll just say that the greater the readership the series attracts, the longer its longevity.
+Hopefully in time Malone will become as mythical a character as Lucas Davenport, Robert B. Parker’s Spenser, and Jack Reacher.